WukLab/LegoOS/README.md

 ### Virtual Machine
 In general, you will be able run both processor and memory manager on VM without any issue.
 But we can not run storage manager within a VM.
 The reason is our network setting.
 We need to know peer's QP number (QPN) beforehand.
 While the QPN generated by a Linux which is running inside a VM, is not stable.

-Overall, 1P-1M can be tested with VM only.
-With 1P-1M-1S setting, the processor and memory manager can run inside VM, while storage manager has to run on physical machine.
+Overall, `1P-1M` can be tested with VM.
+With `1P-1M-1S` setting, the processor and memory manager can run inside VM, while storage manager has to run on physical machine.

+#### VM Setup

+It is recommended to have multiple CPU cores and several GB memory for each VM.
+The reason is LegoOS need at least two kernel threads which are pinned to cores to do network communication.
+For processor, if Victim Cache is configured, one more victim flush thread will be created.

+For example, a simple basic configuration: 8 vCPUs, and 8GB memory.

+#### InfiniBand

+In order to run LegoOS on a VM, we need to export IB device from host to VM.
+And this VM must have exclusive access to this IB device.
+Please refer to Mellanox tutorials on this topic.